 - 1 15-oz can pinto beans drained and rinsed

 - 2 bay leaves

 - 3 green onions chopped for garnish, optional

-- Stir in oregano, cumin, and chili powder.
-After stirring for a minute, add sweet potato and continue to stir well for another couple of minutes until everything is mixed together.
+- Add sweet potato and continue to stir for another couple of minutes until everything is mixed together.

 - Stir in the crushed tomatoes, vegetable broth, black beans, pinto beans, and bay leaves.
 Keep cooking on medium until stew is simmering, for approximately 20 to 30 minutes, stirring occasionally, reduce heat if needed.
 Taste and add remaining salt if desired.
 Cook until sweet potato is just done; test the sweet potato with the tip of a paring knife, there should be no resistance.